fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 draft = true
 +++

-This is the story of how I found two vulnerabilities in the [Tekton Dashboard](https://github.com/tektoncd/dashboard) that allow remote code execution and a potential node takeover if deployed in `read/write` mode as well as pre-authenticated access to the Kubernetes API server in all modes.
+This is the story of how I found two vulnerabilities in the [Tekton CI/CD Dashboard component](https://github.com/tektoncd/dashboard) that allow remote code execution and a potential node takeover if deployed in `read/write` mode as well as pre-authenticated access to the Kubernetes API server in all modes.

 Both vulnerabilities were treated as intended and are thus still exploitable.
 The documentation was changed and the default mode is now `read-only` instead of `read/write`.

 It started when I stumbled upon an unusual finding during an assessment.
 [Nuclei](https://docs.projectdiscovery.io/introduction) reported either an internet-exposed Kubernetes API server, which is not too uncommon, or an exposed kubelet API.
 The latter hadn't been observed in our client's scope before, prompting me to investigate further.